ilbuonmarcio/pygamecourse/README.md

 # MarconiGames
-Repository for PyGame's Upcoming PyGame Course!
+Repository for PyGame's Upcoming Course!

 ### Course's Main Objective
 This course is centered in *teaching how to develop amateur games* in a *learning